zgracem/dotconfig/fish/prompt/README.md

 * Local rbenv version, if different from the global version
 * Non-zero exit statuses appear against the right margin, as numbers or (if applicable) signal names
-* The right margin can also include the duration of the last command, the current time, and/or an indicator of the current `vi` mode
+* The right margin can also include the duration of the last command and/or an indicator of the current `vi` mode

 Prompt-related functions live here to avoid cluttering up `../functions`.
 The path to this directory must be added to `$fish_function_path` so everything can